 PFRS 16 also requires lessees and lessors to make more extensive disclosures than under PAS 17.

-Early application is permitted, but not before an entity applies PFRS 15.
+The amendments should be applied retrospectively and are effective from January 1, 2019, with earlier application permitted.

 A lessee can choose to apply the standard using either a full retrospective or a modified retrospective approach.
 The standard's transition provisions permit certain reliefs.

 The Company is currently assessing the impact of adopting PFRS 16.